mertgulerx/autonomous-exploration-demo-benchmark/README.md

 ### Benchmark World Inventory

 The current benchmark includes two different worlds with unique properties to test packages extensively.
-Custom worlds are supported and can be used easily.
+Custom worlds are also supported and can be used easily.

 **Main benchmark world: `bookstore`**
 A complex maze like environment.
 Slightly modified and Gazebo Harmonic ported version of the [AWS RoboMaker Bookstore](https://github.com/aws-robotics/aws-robomaker-bookstore-world) world.